adelrblog/adelrblog.github.io/_posts/2016-02-20-prosody-transcription.markdown

 title: Prosody transcription
 layout: post
 ---
 The aim: the aim of rancription is to record prosodic data.
 Recording and analyzing.
-For recording we first ne
+For recording we have two aims for better human understanding second for better computer understandinfg ie speech sy thesis and speech recognition.
+Our knowledge of phonology ks close to none